epam/edp-gerrit-operator/docs/api.md

-GerritProjectStatus defines the observed state of GerritProject
+GerritProjectStatus defines the observed state of GerritProject.

 <table>
     <thead>